bombasticSlacks/Reclaimers/Game/Additional-Attributes.md

 Munition Capacity is equal [Strength](Core/Strength) by default.

-## Boiling Point
+## Stress
 A stat tracking how much [Stress](Game/Stress) you can handle before issues begin to arise.
-Being put in terrible situations or seeing deaths will push you towards your boiling point.
+Being put in terrible situations or seeing deaths will push you towards your max stress.

-Boiling Point is equal to [Spirit](Core/Spirit).
+Your max stress is equal to [Spirit](Core/Spirit).

 ## Power
 A stat tracking how many times your character can perform certain powerful abilities.
 Some [Advancements](Game/Progress#Advancements) will require you to expend this resource.